 In Sweden, the ability to forage for food is practically enshrined in law under allemansrätten, the Swedes’ unique right of public access.
-Here’s how visitors to Stockholm can experience Swedish foraging culture for themselves.
+Here’s how visitors to Stockholm can experience foraging culture: where to forage, take classes, and eat foraged foods.

 Stockholm photo courtesy of Pedro Szekely/Flickr